kwndri/Weather-App/README.md

 ```

 Once the server is running, open your browser and navigate to `http://localhost:4200/`.
 The application will automatically reload whenever you modify any of the source files.

+A new API key for OpenWeatherMap API must be created and used in the weather.ts file inside services folder

 ## Code scaffolding